Neurovasculature of the upper limb

 - The ulnar nerve: innervates the flexor carpi ulnaris and medial half of the flexor digitorum profundus, the hypothenar eminence (opponens digiti minimi, abductor digiti minimi, flexor digiti minimi brevis, palmaris brevis), medial lumbricals, dorsal and palmar interossei, adductor pollicis, and the skin of the medial hand.

-Find out more about brachial plexus and its branches with the following articles and video tutorials:
+Find out more about brachial plexus and its branches and reinforce your knowledge about the upper limb neurovasculature with the following learning materials: